probcomp/metaprob/INSTALL.md

 ## Emacs setup

-It is possible to use Metaprob-in-clojure exclusively from the shell, but running a REPL is better in a supervised environment where you have a transcript, can search, can get to source code easily, and so on.
+It is possible to use metaprob-in-clojure exclusively from the shell, but running a REPL is better in a supervised environment where you have a transcript, can search, can get to source code easily, and so on.
 This observation is independent of your choice of text editor.